Artist:

 Click on artwork to enlarge and for further details

-Daniel Freaker studied at the Slade School of Art, London.
-His early work explored the painterly possibilities of print, video, film and photography, with these interests evident in the narrative quality of his more recent paintings suggesting fragments of film scenes.
+Daniel Freaker received his MFA at the Slade School of Art, prior to attending the art schools, Camberwell College and Central St Martins.
+His early work explored the painterly possibilities of print, video, film and photography, with these interests evident in the narrative of his more recent paintings suggesting fragments of film scenes.

 Existing between abstraction and figuration, Freaker’s work places equal value on application as well as subject – the way in which paint is applied is equally as important as what it depicts.
 Some details may be carefully defined whilst other passages of paint might suggest a feeling or an idea.
-This way of working allows Freaker to build up dense pictorial surfaces, interweaving unusual processes and textures into paintings which are at once nostalgic, beautiful and painful.
+This way of working allows Freaker to build up dense pictorial surfaces and textures into paintings which are at once nostalgic and beautiful.